Katherine Chidley: Leveller

 By this time she had emerged as a leader of Leveller women and seems to have been involved in their petitioning of Parliament.
 On 29 April 1649 the English Council of State committed to prison the Leveller leaders John Lilburne, Richard Overton, William Walwyn and Thomas Prince, who owned a book critical of the regime, England's New Chains.
 The House of Commons agreed that they should be tried under Common Law on 11 April.
 The House was under a constant bombardment of petitions on behalf of the arrested Levellers, and women mobilised in numbers.
 On 23 April Bulstrode Whitelocke observed:

 The women were driven off at pistol point, but returned the next day, although they "could not get it received."
 On 25 April they came to parliament for a third time, when:

 This patronising answer seems to have provoked their Humble Petition of divers well-affected women of the Cities of London and Westminster, presented on 5 May 1649, which may have been written by Chidley.
 The Leveller women justified their political activity on the basis of "our creation in the image of God, and of an interest in Christ equal unto men, as also of a proportional share in the freedoms of this Commonwealth."
 They went on to ask:

+When John Lilburne found himself on trial again in 1653, Chidley rallied to his defence, organizing a petition to Barebone's Parliament.
+Edward Hyde, the royalist, was told that it gathered over 6000 female signatures.
+Hyde heard that "the ringleader was the wife of one Chidley, a prime Leveller."
+She led a delegation of twelve women to present the petition.
+Praise-God Barebone himself was sent to meet and dissuade the women but his efforts were in vain.
+Another member was then sent out to tell them that Parliament could not notice the petition, "they being women and many of them wives, so that the Law tooke no notice of them."

+Family

+Katherine and Daniel Chidley had the following eight children christened at St Chad's Church, Shrewsbury.